YosepRA/crustecan-warrior-ui/checklist.md

   - Scoresheet.
   - Highlight using text.
 Imagine Google sport timeline.
 - Checkout to have its own navigation bar.
 To minimize distraction while checking out, remove any unnecessary elements.
 Imagine this navbar to have that "back button" that will direct user back to "buy ticket" page.
 Again, it shouldn't be fancy at all.
 Minimize distraction is the goal.
+- Unavailable feature alert window.
+Use a custom alert window than using browser alert.

 ## Fixes/Refactors